 There are five UNESCO World Heritage Sites in Thailand.
 Three of these sites are cultural and the remaining two are natural.
-The first site was listed in 1991.

 - Ban Chiang Archaeological Site (1992)